A small selection of some recent poems …

 Walk us back to ourselves.

 This poem first appeared in Modron Magazine (July 2024).
+It was a winner of the Poetry Archive Now Worldview 2024 competition.

 Let’s Not Kid Ourselves